OM System OM-3

 (1:1) OM-3 Handheld High Res Shot 50MP

-In Live ND mode, the OM-3 automatically averages up to 6 frames in real-time, capturing 12-bit images with exceptionally low noise while simulating the effect of a neutral density filter with up to 6 stops of light reduction.
+Live ND automatically averages up to 6 frames in real-time, capturing 12-bit images with exceptionally low noise while simulating a neutral density filter with up to 6 stops of light reduction.

 Live GND simulates the effect of a graduated neutral density filter with adjustable strength up to 3 stops.
 You can precisely position the virtual filter anywhere in the frame and choose between Soft, Medium, and Hard transitions to capture scenes with a dynamic range of up to 15 stops without any post-production exposure blending.

-The OM-3 can perform focus stacking of up to 15 images in-camera—an excellent feature for macro photography and landscape photography alike.
+Focus Stacking of up to 15 images in-camera is an excellent feature for macro photography and landscape photography alike.
 A key strength of this function, and the focus bracketing mode as well, is the OM-3’s automatic adaption of focus increments based on the attached lens’s depth of field at the selected aperture.

 OM-3 in-camera focus stacked image

-By setting the mode dial to "B," you gain access to not only standard bulb and time exposure modes but also Live Bulb mode, which provides precise real-time exposure preview, and Live Composite mode.
-The latter functions as a lighten composite mode with real-time exposure preview, beneficial for both creative and commercial photography.
+Live Exposure Modes: Setting the mode dial to "B" accesses standard bulb and time exposure, plus Live Bulb mode (precise real-time exposure preview) and Live Composite mode (lighten composite with real-time exposure preview), beneficial for creative and professional photography.

-These advanced features, combined with the OM-3's robust core performance and superb image quality, make it a truly versatile and potent tool for photographers of all skill levels.
+These advanced features, combined with the OM-3's robust core performance and superb image quality, make it a versatile and potent tool.

-The OM System OM-3 stands out as one of OM System's most capable video cameras to date.
-It not only matches the OM-1 Mark II technically but also incorporates features and options that empower small-scale productions and solo creators to work efficiently and reliably.
+The OM System OM-3 stands out as one of OM System's most capable video cameras, matching the OM-1 Mark II technically and empowering small-scale productions and solo creators with efficient, reliable features.

 Movie Recording Parameters